-  Current META sends two people down the bot.
+THE current META sends two people down the bot.
 It began the moment when the community realized how important dragon taking is.

 These are usually marksman champions dealing great damage.
-AD Carry is also one of the more contested roles in the community due to being main AD damage source in mid-game and late-game team fights.
-Their damage is compared maybe with mid laners and some of carrying top laners.
+AD Carry is also one of the more contested roles in the community due to being the main AD damage source in mid-game and late-game team fights.
+Their damage is compared maybe with mid laners and some carrying top laners.
 Also, in higher divisions, there is tight protection from supports and tanks, which makes it rather safe to play AD Carry.

 They share the lane with supports and often winning games depends on the synergy between the duo.